its-ansh-jha/ORNUT/replit.md

 I prefer detailed explanations and clear communication.
 I want the agent to follow an iterative development process, making small, testable changes.
 Please ask for my approval before implementing any major architectural changes or feature additions.
 Do not make changes to the `server/storage.ts` or `server/db.ts` files without explicit instruction.

 ## System Architecture
 The platform is built with a modern web stack: React, TypeScript, Tailwind CSS, and Shadcn UI for the frontend, and Express.js with PostgreSQL and Drizzle ORM for the backend.
 Firebase handles user authentication (Google Sign-in), while Cashfree is integrated for secure payments.
 Formspree is used for email notifications.
 State management on the frontend is managed by TanStack Query.
+The site implements comprehensive SEO with react-helmet-async for meta tags and JSON-LD structured data.

 ### UI/UX Decisions
 The design adheres to a warm brown and cream color scheme, directly inspired by the Ornut brand and its squirrel logo.
 This palette is consistently applied across the UI, including a custom theme for Shadcn UI components.
 Typography uses Inter for all text, and spacing follows a consistent unit system (4, 6, 8, 12, 16, 24 units).
 The platform supports dark mode and is fully responsive.
 The logo is prominently featured in the navigation bar.